-Any student who feels that they have been discriminated against or sexually harassed is encouraged to contact the EORC office at 662-915-7735 or eorc@olemiss.edu.
+Any student who feels that they have been discriminated against or sexually harassed is encouraged to contact the EORC office at 662-915-7735, eorc@olemiss.edu or TitleIX@olemiss.edu.
 University policy prohibits retaliation against any party or witness involved in an investigation.
 An EORC representative can meet with you, answer questions, and discuss options for addressing your concern.